 explanatory power and connective significance that it should

-actually displace the principle of "Information" as the central
+actually displace the principle of "Information" as

 Interactions Among the 4 Conservation Principles of the Tetrahedron Model

 1) Energy Conservation regulatory

 interactions - all other principles serve Energy Conservation